 In addition to all the above requirements, international applicants must have:

-- a degree comparable to an approved U.S. bachelor degree (World Education Services evaluation of foreign transcripts.)
+- A degree comparable to an approved U.S. bachelor's degree (World Education Services evaluation of foreign transcripts)

 Applicants whose native language is not English, or who have not completed all their undergraduate work in English, must provide Test of English as a Second Language scores that are current within the past two years.
 Preferred scores are: 580 paper-based, 237 computer-based, 92 internet-based.